 Increase in customer retention rate leads

 Email is your best tool for engaging new customers and retaining the loyalty of older customers.
 Since emails can boost the engagement rate between a company and its customers, consistent communication will lead to trust, which will increase the customer retention rate.
-Besides retaining existing clients, it also helps nurture new leads by offering them promotions, offers, incentives, resources, etc.
+Besides retaining existing clients, it also helps nurture new leads by offering them promotions, incentives, resources, etc.

 Invest less but gain more

 The biggest advantage of an email campaign for small businesses is that it brings in a higher ROI with very little investment.
-In addition, an email campaign is cost-effective than a social media campaign and allows small businesses to communicate with their potential leads.
-This way, the small businesses can reach a wider audience while keeping their expenditure low.
+In addition, an email campaign is more cost-effective than a social media campaign and allows small businesses to communicate with their potential leads.
+This way, the small companies can reach a wider audience while keeping their expenditure low.